mattiasw/ExifReader/README.md

 want you can either use include pattern (start with an empty set and include) or exclude pattern (start with full functionality and exclude).
 If an include pattern is set, excludes will not be used.

+For Exif and IPTC it's also possible to specify which tags you're interested in.
+Those tag groups have huge dictionaries of tags and you may not be interested in all of them.
+(Note that it's not possible to specify tags to exclude.)

 The configuration is added to your project's `package.json` file.